ziotom78/HPixLib/doc/source/introduction.rst

 Introduction
 ============

-This manual describes cHealpix, a C library that implements the Healpix spherical tesselation scheme described by Górski et al. (The Astrophysical Journal, 622:759-771, 2005).
+This manual describes HPixLib, a C library that implements the Healpix spherical tesselation scheme described by Górski et al. (The Astrophysical Journal, 622:759-771, 2005).

 The purpose of HEALPix is to divide a sphere into patches of equal area